 The itinerary is as follows, but this is likely to be adapted to fit in best with weather conditions of the area.
-Winds in the Straits are usually from the west or the east, so it is important to juggle sites to take advantage of shelter when necessary.
+Winds in The Straits are usually from the west or the east, so it is important to juggle sites to take advantage of shelter when necessary.
 Moths perform best out of the wind and we want to maximise the numbers we see!

-We will all take part in looking through the traps using Spanish field guides to help us identify the moths.
-Most of the moths will be new species for you if you have never looked at moths in Spain before.
+On our first morning, we will have an early breakfast before heading back out into the woods, getting there early enough to ensure we spare the moths in the traps from overheating.
+We will all take part in looking through the traps using Spanish field guides to help us identify the moths, most of which will be new species for you if you have never looked at moths in Spain before.
 It’s fascinating to see the diversity involved.

 In the evening we will drive out to Punta Paloma – an excellent sand dune site on the Atlantic coast near Tarifa and set up moth traps there.

-We will head out back to Punta Paloma in the morning and cross a huge sand dune along the road which looks more like the Sahara than Spain!
-Punta Paloma doesn’t have the number of species that other sites we visit have, but it more than makes up for that with some really specialist sand dune moth species.
-This part of the Andalucian coast is a great unknown for moths and you will be real trail blazers visiting it for only the second year it has ever been trapped!
+We will head back to Punta Paloma in the morning and cross a huge sand dune along the road which looks more like the Sahara than Spain!
+Punta Paloma doesn’t have the number of species that other sites we visit have, but it more than makes up for that with some really specialist sand dune moth species such as Festoon look-alike Hoyosia codeti, Spurge Hawk-moth and the very rare Euxoa oranaria.
+In autumn we may find Agrotis boetica, Episema grueneri andAntigastra catalaunalis.
+This part of the Andalucian coast is a great unknown for moths and you will be real trail blazers, as trapping has only begun here in recent years!

-Again we will take moths back to Huerta Grande for further ID checks and photography and this will be followed by lunch, and either a siesta or another trip out to see the local area.
+Again, we will take moths back to Huerta Grande for further ID checks and photography and this will be followed by lunch, and either a siesta or another trip out to see the local area.

 Contact us for further information and to book your place on this tour.